Zaeb0s/epoll-socket-server/README.md

 queue_size | Max number of clients awaiting to be accepted | 1000
 block_time | Maximum block time within each selector and queue objects | 2
-selector | A selectors object to determine which type to use | selectors.EpollSelector

-Calling with all default values would then look like this
+selector | A selectors object to determine which type to use | selectors.EpollSelector max_subthreads | Maximum number of threads started in addition to the four mainthreads | -1 (Unlimited) Calling with all default values would then look like this

 ```python